mrkprnt/matbParser/readme.txt

 Additionnally, another input can be provided to matbPerfOrganizer.
 This input can be used to only keep trials that happenned in a certain time range.
 To do so, call matbPerfOrganizer such as:

-mydata = matbPerfOrganizer('\myfolder\',subjectTimerange) ;
+mydata = matbPerfOrganizer('\myfolder\',timerange) ;

-Where subjectTimerange is a M-by-2 array of timestamps (start-end; in datenum format).
-The matbPerfOrganizer will then attempt to only keep MATBII trial that are contained in these ranges.
-Furthermore, the property subjectTrials, accessed with:
+Where timerange is a M-by-2 array of timestamps (start-end; in datenum format).
+The matbPerfOrganizer will only keep trials if the range is within a trial.
+When using timerange, the property timerangeTrialsMatch will indicate which parsedFiles are associated with each timerange.
+Additionnally, the timerangeParsedFiles property will contain parsedFile trimmed to match timerange.

-mydata.subjectTrials ;

-Will specify, for each subjectTimerange, the trials that happenned during this range.

 ----------